 Alternatively, guests can take advantage of local taxis or Grab (aka the Uber of Southeast Asia).
 Prices are more or less about the same, but Grab tends to be a tad cheaper.

 A great thing about Naman Retreat is that it is conveniently located for easy access to both Da Nang city center AND Hoi An.
 That said, it takes approximately the same amount of time getting here from Hoi An Ancient Town.
-They do have free shuttle services, however, guests are given a special Coco Bus Tour ticket at the resort concierge before boarding.
+They do have free shuttle services, however, and guests are given a special Coco Bus Tour ticket at the resort concierge before boarding.
 I would double check and confirm with the resort for further assistance on transportation options from Hoi An.

 Check-in, as mentioned above, starts at 2:00PM.
 Early check-in is available upon request, but it does depend on the status of your room.
 I.e. how early the previous guests check-out and how fast the room gets cleaned.